-You're ready to close when all steps are finished in escrow process.
+You're ready to close when all steps are done in escrow process.
 At this time, all payments and dues for inspections, title insurance and real estate commissions are collected.
-The property's title gets handed over to you and title insurance is issued per the steps of your particular escrow agreement.
+Title to the home is then transferred to you as buyer and related title insurance is issued as outlined in the escrow instructions.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.